Classic & Luxury itinerary day-by-day

 What a day!
 Willow trees are dotted about meadows with boat houses, mini islands rise out of the water and grand houses loom into view.
 Discover the quirky village of Cookham and marvel at the majestic Windsor Castle in the distance.
 Visit the gallery in Cookham which celebrates Stanley Spencer's life; relive Edwardian history at Boulter's Lock at Maidenhead; delight at the stunning views at Cliveden House with its (in)famous political past.
 Approaching Windsor from the meadows of Eton, you cross the river here and stay overnight in the heart of this royal town.

 Windsor to Runnymede

 Today's shorter walk has been designed to give you a full morning in which to enjoy Windsor.
 Still inhabited by the Queen, Windsor Castle is the largest and oldest occupied castle in the world.
 You also are lucky enough to walk through the royal estate following the Thames river path.
 And not far beyond lies Runnymede and its old meadows.
 This town is where the historic charter was signed by King John.
-Your hotel here is a lovely boutique one that lies adjacent to the river.
+Your hotel here is a 16th Century Inn that lies adjacent to the river.

 8 miles (14 km)